bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/Arrays-mixed-code-toggle.rst

 .. qnum::
-   :prefix: 6-7-
+   :prefix: 4-20-
    :start: 1

-Toggle Mixed Up or Write Code Practice
+Arrays Toggle Mixed Up or Write Code Practice
 =========================================================

  For each of the problems below, if you need help, you can pull down the toggle menu to choose the associated mixed up code problem to help you get started.